biom262/cheatsheets/README.md

 # cheatsheets
-Quick lookup documents for commonly used tools
+Quick lookup documents for commonly used tools -newbranch2

-change from newbranch2